 Length of Season

 The USA Volleyball annual membership begins on Sept 1 and ends Aug 31.
 Boys tryouts may begin the 3rd Saturday in August with registration taking place Sept 1 or later.
 Girls tryouts may begin in November the Saturday following the last HS State Championship match for 14's and younger and the following Saturday for 15's and older.
 Typically the clubs will start practicing soon after their tryouts are complete to prepare for the tournament season.
+Due to COVID 19, the AIA schedule was pushed back which pushed our tryouts back.
+For fall of 2020, the tryouts for the 2021 season may start Nov 21st for 14s and younger and Dec 6 for 15s and older girls.

 Boys Tournaments start in September and end in December in the Arizona Region.
-The teams may travel to bid tournaments (January), end of season tournaments or Junior Nationals (June or July).
+The teams may travel to bid tournaments (January) and end of season tournaments or Junior Nationals (June or July).
 The high school age boys will break during the HS season and pick up again when school is out if they are going to a season ending tournament.
 Boys in 8th grade or younger may compete in the AZ Region Boys 14U Spring Season which takes place from March - May, if enough teams enter to make the division.

 Girls Tournaments start in January and end in May in the Arizona Region.
 Season ending tournaments or Junior Nationals will take place in June or July for those teams that extend their season beyond the Arizona Region tournaments.
+Due to COVID 19, our schedule is set, but it is in pencil.
+The ability to hold our tournaments as scheduled or any of the travel tournaments will be determined by the containment of the virus and compliance of the participants and spectators.

 What Clubs are out there?